promet/webny-ws/README.md

 -----
 This script is intended to create a local installation with a copy of the database and files.
 Use `mods_enable` in the environment directory to enable only modules needed for local development.

-If using default-d7 as template for slaughtering an existing site, be sure to replace the following lines of the local build script:
+If using this repository as template for slaughtering an existing site, be sure to replace the following lines of the local build script:

     echo "Installing database.";
     $drush si -y --account-pass='drupaladm1n'